© Subbotina | Dreamstime.com

 If you have high triglycerides, you may be thinking about eating healthier meals as a way to lower triglycerides naturally and reduce your risk for cardiovascular disease.
 Over the long term, switching to a healthier diet is indeed the best way to lower triglycerides naturally.
 But what about the short term?
 Wouldn’t it be nice to know that by choosing a healthy meal you’re providing immediate benefits to your cardiovascular system as well?

 An important 2012 study comparing the immediate effects of a junk-food meal to a Mediterranean diet-type meal found just that: junk-food meals immediately damage your arteries, while Mediterranean diet-type meals not only do no harm—they may even be beneficial, especially if your triglycerides are high to start with.

 Get a FREE Special Report from the editors of University Health News, Heart Health: High blood pressure symptoms, heart attack symptoms, heart murmurs, enlarged heart, congestive heart failure, and more.

 What Is Endothelial Function?

-Researchers from the Montreal Heart Institute at the University of Montreal compared effects of a junk-food meal and typical Mediterranean diet meal on the inner lining of the arteries (the endothelium).
+Researchers from the Montreal Heart Institute at the University of Montreal compared effects of a junk-food meal and a typical Mediterranean diet meal on the endothelium, or the inner lining of the arteries.
 The endothelium is not passive; it plays an important role in maintaining the health of the arteries by sensing and responding to various signals.
-The endothelial lining releases substances which cause the arteries to contract and expand in a balanced, harmonious way.
+The endothelial lining releases substances that cause the arteries to contract and expand in a balanced, harmonious way.